Most Dangerous Spiders in California

 Recluse Spiders in California

-The effects of a brown recluse bite can vary enormously, from virtually no effect, all the way up to death (in very rare instances).
+The effects of a recluse bite can vary enormously, from virtually no effect, all the way up to death (in very rare instances).

 Symptoms of a bite typically start between 2 and 6 hours afterwards and can include: